jatinj615/Python-games/README.md

 # Python-games
-Games developed in python using pygame module just run the python file and enjoy the game
+Games developed in python using pygame module.
+Just run the python file and enjoy the game